ch-ckmate/BackPlanner/README.md

 * With the file location open, press the Windows logo key  + R, type shell:startup, then select OK.
 This opens the Startup folder.

 * Copy and paste the shortcut to the app from the file location to the Startup folder.

+**NOTE** => The app starts with ignore mouse events, so it is like it doesn't exist(you can even move a file/folder behind it), to make change just press CTRL+K, and you will be able to modify your plan with double-click on the boxes, when you will click on another window, the app will reset the starting ignore mouse event.

+In this way we avoid the accidental clicks.

 ## Before Starting It